Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 GLP-1 and Heart Disease

-I've mentioned the SELECT trial several times because it's that important.
-In adults 45 and older with obesity, overweight, and established cardiovascular disease (but no diabetes), semaglutide reduced major adverse cardiovascular events (MACE) — a composite of cardiovascular death, non-fatal heart attack, and non-fatal stroke — by 20%.
+The SELECT trial is worth repeating.
+In adults 45 and older with obesity, overweight, and established cardiovascular disease (but no diabetes), semaglutide reduced major adverse cardiovascular events (MACE) by 20%.
 Risk reductions were consistent across different ages, sexes, and ethnicities.
 The mean follow-up was nearly 40 months — this isn't short-term data.

 For seniors with heart disease, GLP-1 medication may be protective, not just a weight-loss tool.